 Occupied channel width

 There are lots of terms for this section of the syllabus!
 Many of them are listed above but the list is not exhaustive, we will try and define most of them as we go along during the lesson.
-If there are any that are not defined or just want to review what they mean use the useful links below.
+If there are any that are not defined or just want to review what they mean use the links in the 'Useful Resources' box below.

 If you are lucky we may even do a cut and stick exercise for the different terms.

 Activity One - Watch